Linux

 ARM64 Architecture

 Native ARM64 support is powered by AmpereOne processors.
-Apple M4 Pro support for Linux workloads is available as an early access.
+Apple M4 Pro and M5 Max support for Linux workloads is available as an early access.
 This architecture excels at:

 • Natively building and running ARM applications and containers